JureSeselj/discover-the-world/README.md

 * Short game instruction to assure that user can play the game without doubts and easily.

-* Underneath introduction is play button to begin the game.
+* Play button to begin the game.

 ![Introduction Page](/docs/introduction-page.png)